cptanalatriste/data-safe-haven/docs/source/management/logs.md

 : Linux system logs for individual workspaces, useful for debugging problems related to system processes

 `Heartbeat`
-: Verification that the Azure Monitoring Agent is present on the workspaces and is able to connect to the [log analytics workspace](#log-workspace)
+: Verification that the Azure Monitor Agent is present on the workspaces and is able to connect to the [log analytics workspace](#log-workspace)